galua-gameforge/.github/profile/README.md

 # galua-gameforge

-We develop browser games for desktop and mobile devices
+We create browser games for desktop/tablet/mobile devices.

-The games run in modern browsers and integrate with the Yandex Games platform
+Our games present on the Yandex.Games platform

 ## Technologies